Sunday, July 06, 2025

 However, Chashukei Chemed (Shabbos 52b) in regards to hospital ID bands rules that in need, one may rely on the Igrois Moshe, especially when we dealing with a karmelis.

-(See also question 1412, in regards to wearing a red string on the street on Shabbos)
+(See question 890 in regards to immersing in a mikva with them, and also question 1412, in regards to wearing a red string on the street during Shabbos).

 Blog Image: AskTheRabbi.jpg